-Soak the raisins in some warm water for about twenty minutes, or as long as it takes to make the dough.
+Soak the raisins in some warm water for about 20 minutes, or as long as it takes to make the dough.
 This ensures that they will be moist and delicious in the bread!

 Combine the yeast with the lukewarm water and let sit for a few minutes.

-Combine the hot, scalded (not boiled!!!) milk with the butter and sugar.
+Combine the hot, scalded (not boiled!) milk with the butter, sugar, and salt.
 Allow the butter to melt and the sugar to dissolve in the hot milk.
 Cool the milk and butter mixture until it is lukewarm.